yasserglez/kaggle/instacart-market-basket-analysis/output/submissions/README.md

 and all the other previously ordered products as negative examples.

-Predictions are generated only for previously purchased products and the score threshold for positive or negative predictions is constant for all users (optimized on the validation set).
+Predictions are generated only for previously purchased products and the score threshold for positive or negative predictions is the same for all users (optimized on the validation set).

 * User features: